About

 AIM provides security deposit and first month's rent assistance to enable recent survivors of domestic violence escape situations for independent housing.
 We receive referrals from court victim advocates, Shelter for Help in Emergency (SHE), Social Services, etc. Deposits are returned to AIM to be recycled for another survivor to use.

-Home Again Program - provided more than $29,000 worth of donated furniture to residents in need in 2021 alone!
+Home Again Program – provided more than $57,000 worth of donated furniture and household items to residents in need in FY 2023 alone!

 Provides donated items to those in dire need or starting over; run by dedicated staff and volunteers.
-This program is limited to select AIM clients and formal referrals by socialworkers and caseworkers from other area safety net agencies.
-AIM is a state-certified sanitizer, which allows us to immediately take in donated excellent and good condition furniture and mattresses and provide them to those in dire need as requested/needed.
+This program is limited to selected AIM clients and through formal referrals by social workers and caseworkers from other area safety net agencies.
+AIM is a state-certified sanitizer, which allows us to immediately take in donated excellent and good condition furniture and mattresses, sanitize them, then provide them to those in dire need as requested/needed.